Winipedia/pyrig/docs/tests/autouse.md

 **Why**: Maintains clean project structure with single source of truth.
 The point of this is that all your code should in src.
 Some might not like that you have to import everything via my_project.src.module instead of just my_project.module, but we think the benefits outweigh the costs.
 If you do not want that I suppose you could add an import * from src to your __init__.py in my_project/__init__.py.

 ---

+### `assert_src_package_correctly_named`

+**Purpose**: Verify source package name matches project name.

+**Assertion**:
+- Checks that source package name is derived from project name
+- Ensures naming convention is followed (project-name → project_name)

+**Scope**: Session

+**Why**: Maintains consistent naming between project and package.
+The convention pyrig asserts here is that the project name is the same as the package name, but with dashes instead of underscores.
+This is the convention we use for all our projects.

+---